SamuelAboelkhir/Obsidian_vaults/EH Buffer Overflow Steps.md

 7. Generating Shellcode ^0dee88
 	1. Helps us get the [[EH Exploitation#Netcat Reverse Shell|reverse shell]]
 	2. The culmination of our previous work
-	3. In this step we finally send our payload to gain access to the target, using [[EH Hacking Tools#Metasploit|metasploit]]
+	3. In this step we finally send our payload to gain access to the target, using [[EH Hacking Tools#Metasploit|metasploit]].
+Follow the link and check the part about using msfvenom.
+	4. Take note of the payload size as it matters when working with limited space.
+		1. Example: You have 200 bytes left, and the payload is 351 byes
+	5. Now we add the generated shellcode to the python script
+		1. We also need to add a a "noop" (no operation) which acts as pading between the JMP command and the overflow shellcode itself
 8. Achieving code execution